 With a simple, heartfelt, and honest approach, Sally saved me from the horrors of my mind.

 Movie night was so much fun!
 All our friends were thrilled to get out of their hectic schedules for an amusing night of stories, sharing, and recreation.
 My anxiety phase seemed to have pacified, as we pulled an all-nighter, playing exciting games.
 We all detoxed, shared, and expressed everything, good and bad.
-Sally made sure that I spilled out all that had been bothering me.
-If I recall correctly, I experienced anxiety for some presentation due in a few weeks.
+Sally made sure that I spilt out all that had been bothering me.
+If I recall correctly, I experienced anxiety for some presentations due in a few weeks.
 My friends instantly agreed to help.
 At that moment I felt confident and an outward strength took over me.
 I distinctly recall that night when I finally let go of all the baggage pulling me down.
 The OCD perfectionist in me was pacified for good.

 For the next few days, I was empowered and felt truly limitless.
 It made me work with double strength and I aced my presentation.
 The feeling was overwhelming!
 At that moment I was experiencing a rush where I just wanted to find Sally and thank her enough.
 I couldn't believe that the same girl who used to excessively obsess and panic about every little thing, had learned to take things easy.
 By putting in calculated efforts and a lot less agonizing, I understood the power of sharing, expressing, trusting, and honest socializing.